The AVIVA Method: Self-Help For Your Menstruation! by Stephanie Kraus

 Example 2 for how the AVIVA Method works:

-Another example of how the movements can help is through the benefit of stimulating blood and lymphatic fluid circulation throughout the month.
+Another example of how the movements can benefit, is by stimulating blood and lymphatic fluid circulation throughout the month.

 The stimulation of the AVIVA exercises can counteract such stagnation of fluid circulation.
 This can help to break this vicious cycle and move towards a healthier state, reduce swelling, letting blood, lymph and stool pass more easily, supporting reabsorption, reducing flow, cramps and pain.